Ubehage/ShutdownTimer-v2/README.md

 # ShutdownTimer v2

-A simple, modern, and **100% portable** shutdown timer for Windows.
+A simple, lightweight, and **100% portable** shutdown timer for Windows.
 Schedule your PC to shut down, restart, hibernate, or log out after a custom delay.

 ---